javed-alam43/Similarity-Checking-from-Books/README.md

- Similarity Checking from Books 📚
+Similarity Checking from Books📚
 🎯 Overview
-A text analysis project comparing 64 literary works, revealing patterns, thematic connections, and linguistic similarities using advanced algorithms.

-🗝 Key Features
-- Identifies 100 key words across texts.
+This project analyzes 64 classic books using advanced algorithms to uncover patterns and similarities across texts.

+✨ Highlights
+ • Extracts the 100 most significant words.
-- Creates a 64x64 similarity matrix.
+ • Creates a 64x64 similarity matrix.
-- Highlights top 10 most similar book pairs.
+ • Identifies the top 10 most similar book pairs.
-- Processes raw text with precision.
+ • Precisely processes raw text with robust algorithms.
-- Scalable, robust algorithms for comparison.

-📊 Results
+📊 Key Findings
-- *Gerard's Herbal* (91% match between Vol. 3 and 4).
+ • Gerard’s Herbal: 91% similarity between Vol. 3 and 4.
-- *Memoirs of Laetitia Pilkington* shows narrative consistency.
+ • Memoirs of Laetitia Pilkington: Consistent narrative across volumes.
-- *Foxe's Book of Martyrs* maintains thematic unity.
+ • Foxes Book of Martyrs: Maintains thematic focus.

-🔎 Technical Highlights
+🛠 Technical Details
-- Custom `Book` class for text representation.
-- Statistical and linguistic similarity algorithms.
-- Word frequency analysis and modular design.

-👨‍🔧 Tech Stack
-- **Language:** C++
-- **Format:** Raw text files
-- **Methodology:** Statistical comparisons

-📈 Performance
+ • Built in C++ with statistical comparison methods.
-- Processes 64 books efficiently with 2,016 comparisons.
+ • Processes 64 books with 2,016 pairwise comparisons.
-- Outputs similarity rankings and word frequency insights.
+ • Outputs word frequency analysis and similarity rankings.

-🌟 Getting Started
+🚀 How to Use
  1. Clone the repository.
-2. Add text files to the directory.
+ 2. Add text files to the specified folder.
-3. Compile and run the C++ files.
+ 3. Compile and run the code.
-4. View outputs in the results folder.
+ 4. Check output files for results.

-📁 Outputs
+📝 Outputs
-- `common_words.txt`: Top 100 frequent words.
+ • common_words.txt: Top 100 words.
-- `similarity_matrix.txt`: Similarity scores for all books.
+ • similarity_matrix.txt: 64x64 matrix.
-- `similar_books.txt`: Top 10 similar book pairs.
+ • similar_books.txt: Closest book pairs.

-🤖 Technical Note
+💡 Note
-Single-threaded for accuracy, with plans to explore parallel processing in future updates.
+The program uses a stable, single-threaded design for consistent results.

 🤝 Acknowledgments
-Thanks to mentors, collaborators, and the open-source community for their support.
+Thanks to professors, collaborators, and the open-source community for their support.

+Submitted by: IITGCS-24061296 (Javed Alam)